Altoidnerd/bitcoin-bench/README.md

 [A sample output is provided](https://raw.githubusercontent.com/Altoidnerd/bitcoin-bench/master/bitcoin_bench_1453438402.log)
 ## Use

 Download a bitcoin-core release and change into the directory `bitcoin-0.XY.0/bin`.
-Run bench.bash from that location as shown.
+Run `btc-bench.bash` from that location as shown.
 The logfile will be created in the same directory.

 ## Defaults